movementlabsxyz/MIP/MIP/mip-34/README.md

 #### Fastconfirmation with deterministic blocks

 A p2p layer is established between validators.
 Validators communicate to aggregate a threshold of votes on each deterministically determined L2Block.
-This provides fastconfirmations in the order of seconds.
+This provides Fastconfirmations in the order of seconds.

 Since this approach already collects commitments off-L1, an acceptor could collect commitments and send the super-majority proof to the L1 contract.
 This would provide postconfirmations in the order of minutes.

 ![Diagram 3](fullDesign.png)
-*Figure 3: **Postconfirmation + fastconfirmation**: Leader-independent (deterministic) L2Block generation process.
-Validators co-operate to create a fastconfirmation certificate before L1 is involved.*
+*Figure 3: **Postconfirmation + Fastconfirmation**: Leader-independent (deterministic) L2Block generation process.
+Validators co-operate to create a Fastconfirmation certificate before L1 is involved.*

 #### Alternative Version (not implemented): Postconfirmation with leader-dependent blocks